 Rural Generalist Medicine was founded in Queensland as a generalist medical discipline in August 2005 by a group of key stakeholders who convened in Roma to develop the concept of a supported training pathway to a career in rural medicine.
-The Roma Agreement can be found below.
+The Roma Agreement can be found in the publications tab.

 Through the Medical Officers’ (Queensland Health) Certified Agreement (No.1) 2005, Rural Generalist Medicine was recognised by Queensland as a generalist discipline in May 2008..

 Several committees provide strategic direction and support to the Queensland Rural Generalist Pathway program including: